rehypejs/rehype-slug/readme.md

 This package is a [unified][] ([rehype][]) plugin to add `id`s to headings.
-It looks for headings (so `<h1>` through `<h6>`) that do not yet have `id`s and adds `id` attributes to them based on their textual content.
+It looks for headings (so `<h1>` through `<h6>`) that do not yet have `id`s and adds `id` attributes to them based on the text they contain.
-The algorithm that generates `id`s is [`github-slugger`][github-slugger], which matches how GitHub works.
+The algorithm that does this is [`github-slugger`][github-slugger], which matches how GitHub works.

 **unified** is a project that transforms content with abstract syntax trees (ASTs).
 **rehype** adds support for HTML to unified.
 **hast** is the HTML AST that rehype uses.
-This is a rehype plugin that adds links to headings in the AST.
+This is a rehype plugin that adds `id`s to headings in the AST.

 ## When should I use this?